sam-sneed/oldschool-toontown/README.md

-# Open Toontown
+# Oldschool Toontown
-This repository contains the code for Open Toontown, based on the latest version of Disney's Toontown Online (sv1.0.47.38).
+This repository contains the code for Open Toontown, plus some added features from (at the time of adding) bleeding-edge commits.
+It is based on the latest version of Disney's Toontown Online (sv1.0.47.38).

 # Setup
 After cloning the repository, you will need to clone the [resources](https://github.com/open-toontown/resources) repository inside the directory where you cloned the source repo.